BBanucha96/LearnEnglish-ColorGame/README.md

 # Learn English - Color Game

-A game for a kids to improve their english knowledge
+A game for a kids to improve their knowledge of English

 ## Getting Started